-- Login: allow you to enter and exit your account of FTH.
+- Login: allow you to enter and exit your account of FTHub.

 - Personalisation: help us remember what people or websites you have interacted with, so we can show you related content.

 - Preferences: allow us to remember your settings and preferences, such as the preferred language and your privacy settings.

-- Security: to avoid security risks, mainly to detect when someone is trying to hack into your account at FTH.
+- Security: to avoid security risks, mainly to detect when someone is trying to hack into your account at FTHub.

 This website uses analysis services, specifically, Google Analytics to help the website analyse the use made by users of the website and improve its usability, but in no case are they associated with data that could identify the user.
 Google Analytics is a web analytics service provided by Google, Inc., a Delaware (USA) company whose main office is at 1600 Amphitheater Parkway, Mountain View, CA 94043, USA (“Google”).
 The user can check here the type of cookies used by Google.